-Even though there’s a genetic inclination for picky eating, there’s quite a bit you can do to encourage your child to like and enjoy tasty food.
+Even though there’s a genetic inclination for picky eating, there’s quite a bit you can do to encourage your child to like and enjoy all foods.
 From eating a varied diet during pregnancy to exposing your baby to a rapid litany of veggies in the first year, there are a few things you can work to your advantage as you embark on feeding your baby.

 You already know how great breastfeeding is for your baby, from helping instill a strong immune system to forging a strong parent-child connection.
 Breastfeeding also introduces your baby to new tastes as the flavors of your diet are transmitted to your baby through your breastmilk.

 Flavors, including spices and aromatics like caraway, anise and garlic, travel from your stomach to your blood and into your breast milk.
 Your baby experiences these flavors when nursing.
-This early exposure to flavor helps your baby learn to accept and like novel foods when they are introduced later.
+This early exposure to flavor helps your baby develop food preferences and learn to accept and like new foods when they are introduced later.

 Studies have shown that the period around 6 months is particularly opportune for the acceptance of new flavors, while starting solids after 6 months may lead to less pickiness later.